LLMs Enable Bag-of-Texts Representations for Short-Text Clustering: Experimental Settings

-To reflect real-world settings with unknown $K$, we apply HDBSCAN \citep{mcinnes2017hdbscan} to partition $D^{test}$ into $\hat{K}$ clusters.
-We set \texttt{min\_samples = 1} to reduce noise.
-The noise points are assigned to the nearest cluster centroid.
-We perform an incremental grid search over \texttt{min\_cluster\_size} values of $10, 15, \ldots, 50$, stopping early if the silhouette score does not improve \citep{rousseeuw1987silhouettes, gung2023intent}.

-K-means clustering is the dominant evaluation practice because many studies assume a known cluster number $K$ and incorporate it in their method pipelines \cite{ zhang2023clusterllm, de2023idas, liang2024actively, feng2024llmedgerefine,zou2025glean}.
-Following their convention, the number of clusters for K-means is set to match the number of ground-truth cluster number $K$.
+The Bag-of-Text vectors are evaluated under K-means.
+K-means clustering is a widely adopted evaluation practice in short text clustering \cite{ zhang2023clusterllm, de2023idas,viswanathan2024large, liang2024actively, lin2025spill, zou2025glean}.
+Following convention, the number of clusters for K-means is set to match the number of ground-truth cluster number $K$ during evaluation.
+K-means is run over 5 different seeds and averaged.

-To reduce cost, we follow \citep{zhang2023clusterllm} and perform a single pipeline run per dataset using a fixed seed to obtain a sparse vector for each text.
-Most steps are deterministic.
-The main source of variability comes from splitting candidate examples across multiple LLM calls (e.g., three calls with 10 examples instead of one with 30), done only to save time and GPU memory.
-LLM outputs are generated via greedy decoding, without sampling.
-For evaluation, K-means is run over 5 different seeds and averaged.
-HDBSCAN, which is near-deterministic, is run once.
 After we derive the clusters, we apply standard clustering metrics for evaluation.
 These metrics include normalized mutual information (NMI) and clustering accuracy (Acc) \citep{rand1971objective, meilua2007comparing, huang2014deep, gung2023intent}.